Cornelius Herz: Career

 In 1878 the French government made him an Officer of the Legion of Honour.
 U.S. President James Garfield appointed Dr. Herz an official representative of the United States Government to the International Congress of Electricians in Paris in 1881, and that same year he was raised to the rank of Commander of the Legion of Honour.
 In 1879 he formed the Paris Electric-Light Company and in 1880 he invented a telephone system that assured a better transmission of the voice over long distance.
 In 1883 Herz was the founder, along with Alphonse de Rothschild, of the American Syndicate of Electricity, which afterwards amalgamated with the Westinghouse Syndicate.
 In 1886, he became Grand Officer of the Legion of Honour.

-Dr. Herz's whole life up to 1892 was devoted to work, to great enterprises, and to science, and his efforts in these paths were applauded by the vast majority of the members of the French Academy of Sciences, by different governments, and by many of the world's most distinguished men.
-He received high distinctions from the Government of Bavaria, where he was made Commander of the Holy Order of St. Michael, and from King Umberto I of Italy, who created him Grand Cross of the Order of St. Maurice and Lazare of Italy.
-He soon acquired a prominent position in the French political sphere.
+Dr. Herz's whole life up to 1892 was devoted to work, to enterprises, and to science, and his efforts in these paths were applauded by the vast majority of the members of the French Academy of Sciences, and by different governments.
+He received distinctions from the Government of Bavaria, where he was made Commander of the Holy Order of St. Michael, and from King Umberto I of Italy, who created him Grand Cross of the Order of St. Maurice and Lazare of Italy.
+He soon acquired a position in the French political sphere.